 - A. Torque Bolts.
-Select the correct bit and install it into the torque wrench. - B. Look for torque specification markings on the front and back of the stem.
-If these markings are absent, torque all bolts to 7 Nm. - C. Torque the stem faceplate bolts in an "X" pattern, ensuring the gap between the stem body and faceplate is consistent at the top and bottom. - D. Once you've found your correct dropper seatpost height, you may have some excess cable slack.
-Gently pull the dropper post cable from the handlebar toward the front of the bike to take out the additional slack.

-- E. Reflectors.
-Ensure the rear reflector is pointing straight back, and the front reflector points straight ahead, perpendicular to the ground.
-Tighten both reflectors with a screwdriver. - F. Gently pull the wheel reflectors toward the rim to ensure they are braced by the spokes. - G. Brake Check.
-Confirm the front and rear brakes engage when the levers are squeezed. - H. The brake lever and handlebar should not come into contact with the brakes fully engaged.
+Select the correct bit for the stem faceplate bolts and install it into the torque wrench.
+Look for torque specification markings on the front and back of the stem, as well as the head of the seatpost.
+If these markings are absent, torque all stem and seatpost bolts to 7 Nm. - B. Tighten the stem bolts in an "X" pattern, ensuring the gap between the faceplate and stem remains even. - C. Reflectors.
+Make sure your reflectors are tight and in the correct position.
+Yourfront reflector should point straight ahead, perpendicular to the ground.
+The rear reflector should point straight back.
+Gently pull the wheel reflectors toward the rim to ensure they are snug. - D. Brake Check.
+Confirm the front and rear brakes engage when the levers are squeezed.
+The brake lever and handlebar should not come into contact with the brakes fully engaged.